openmc-dev/openmc/docs/source/methods/random_ray.rst

 number of locations and angles) crossing the domain.
 We can then use the characteristic method to determine the total angular flux along that line.

-Spiritually, this is akin to taking a volume-weighted sum of angular fluxes for all :math:`N_i` rays that happen to pass through cell :math:`i` that iteration.
-When written in discretized form (with the discretization happening in terms of individual ray segments :math:`r` that pass through region :math:`i`), we arrive
+Conceptually, this can be thought of as taking a volume-weighted sum of angular fluxes for all :math:`N_i` rays that happen to pass through cell :math:`i` that iteration.
+When written in discretized form (with the discretization happening in terms of individual ray segments :math:`r` that pass through region :math:`i`), we arrive at:
-at:

 .. math::
     :label: discretized